 * NextStep Technology Solutions, LLC is not a Qualified Security Assessor who has been validated by the PCI Security Standards Council

 hipaa / hi-tech risk analysis and audit services

 As a covered entity, an annual Risk Assessment is mandated, along with a review all of your HIPAA / Hi-Tech policies.
 Failure to perform these basic functions can result in significant fines to your practice, as well as, public embarrassment.
 NextStep removes the political barriers often found in these projects and will perform the technical audit of your practice, identify the risks, provide the necessary roadmap to properly mitigate and safeguard your patients’ information.
 Finally, we execute the roadmap in conjunction with your I.T.
 Staff to ensure that the risks identified were indeed mitigated.

 Our resources have worked with Fortune 500 companies down to small businesses with only five employees.
-Regardless of the size of your organization, our approach to your changing business needs and how technology can provide value the same.
+Regardless of the size of your organization, our approach to your changing business needs and how technology can provide value is the same.

 To learn more, please contact us.